Preacherman194589/Crypto-Prediction/README.md

 -Explanation of changes in model choice (if changes occurred between the Segment 2 and Segment 3 deliverables):

-    - There was no severe change in the present data (cryptocurrency).
-However, we did have to change the features to deliver a better score than the last two segments
+    - There was no severe changes from segment 2 to 3, however we did have to change the features to deliver a better score than the last segment

 - Description of how they have trained the model thus far and any additional training that will take place:

     - The Scikit-Learning API model showed a high RSME (Root-mean-square deviation) of predictional errors.
 When using Hyperparameter, the number did improve slightly but not as much as I would like.
 Several other models could be used: Field Search or Randomized Search.